BeReyes1/CMPM121-F/README.md

 ### Carrying Inventory Across Scenes

-Player inventory is stored as persistent data in a const Object called “GameState.”
-GameState currently has a single property which holds items in an array called inventory.
+Player inventory is stored as persistent data in a const ``Object``` called ```GameState```. ```GameState``` currently has a single property which holds items in an array called inventory.
 When a key is in inventory and the player changes scenes, the player carries their inventory over into the next scene.

 ### Physics-based Puzzle → Progression